BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Now uncheck the Scheduled Municipal Structure shp. and the 2002 Unsupervised image> right click the 1987 St. Catharines image and select Zoom to Layer Extent.

+**Performing Change Detection Statistic**

+Repeat Niagara's Change Detection Statistics procedures for that of St. Catharines

+Select 1987 St. Catharines as the 'initial state' image and click ok.

+Select 2002 St. Catharines as the 'final stage' image and click ok.

+Define Equivalent parameter dialogue box pops-up> select unclassified for both the initial state classess and the final state classes> click ok.

+Change Detection Statistics Output dialogue box pops-up> Choose your output filename and save as St. Catharines Change Detection Statistics> click ok.

+The St. Catharines Change Detection Statistics results pop-up. you can see the percentage change, pixel change and area change (in square metre). you can also save your result as a text file. click file and save.

+Pixel Change result

+![St. Catharines Change Detection pixel result][logo40]

+Percentage Change result

+![St. Catharines Change Detection percentage result][logo41]

+Area Change result

+![St. Catharines Change Detection Area result][logo42]